Spectral triples for the Sierpinski Gasket: Spectral triples on the Sierpinski gasket

-In this section we reconstruct the Kigami energy form on the Sierpinski gasket using the Dixmier trace.
-In particular, the self-similar energy of a function in a suitable form core, coincides with the evaluation, by the Dixmier trace, of the square of the modulus of its commutator with the Dirac operator $D$ times a symmetrized weight proportional to a negative power of $|D|$.
+In this section we reconstruct the standard Dirichlet form on the Sierpinski gasket using the Dixmier trace.
+In particular, the self-similar energy of a function in a suitable form core coincides with the evaluation, by the Dixmier trace, of the square of the modulus of its commutator with the Dirac operator $D$ times a symmetrized weight proportional to a negative power of $|D|$.
+Throughout all this section we shall assume $\a\in (\dE^{-1}, \a_0]$, so that $\deD=\dE$.

 \begin{dfn} For any $\eps>0$, we shall consider the set $\cb_\eps$ defined as follows:

 and set $\cb:=\cup_{\eps>0}\cb_\eps$. \end{dfn}